syncfusion-content/flutter-docs/Flutter/calendar/getting-started.md

 * The `showNavigationArrow` property is not applicable when the `view` is set to `CalendarView.schedule`.

 ## Cell end padding
-You can customize the padding between the appointment right end and month cell end by using the [cellEndPadding]() property in the calendar.
-Which allows you to tap the calendar cell when the cell has appointments.
+You can customize the padding between the appointment right end of the month cell by using the [cellEndPadding]() property in the calendar, which allows you to tap the calendar cell when the cell has appointments.

 {% tabs %}
 {% highlight Dart %}